openshift/oadp-operator/blogs/data-mover/data-mover-1.2.0-overview.md

 <h2>Why We Need Data Mover</h2>

 <p dir="auto">During a backup using Velero with CSI, CSI snapshotting is performed.
 This snapshot is created on the storage provider where the snapshot was taken.
-This means that for some providers, such as ODF, the snapshot lives on the cluster.
+This means that for some providers, such as ODF (OpenShift Data Foundation), the snapshot lives on the cluster.
 Due to this poor durability, in the case of a disaster scenario, the snapshot is also subjected to disaster.</p>

-<p dir="auto">With volumeSnapshotMover controller, snapshots are relocated off of the cluster to the targeted backupStorageLocation (generally object storage), providing additional safety.</p>
+<p dir="auto">With VolumeSnapshotMover controller, snapshots are relocated off of the cluster to the targeted backupStorageLocation (generally object storage), providing additional safety.</p>

 <h2>OADP's Data Mover Roadmap</h2>
 <p dir="auto">The OADP team introduced the Data Mover feature in OADP-1.1.0 as a tech preview feature.
 During the course of OADP-1.1 and OADP-1.2 development we have also been actively contributing to the upstream Velero project.
 Our work in the upstream has focused on providing the foundation for the Data Mover feature directly in Velero.
 We are pleased to see the upstream Velero project has officially adopted the feature and will release a <a href="https://github.com/vmware-tanzu/velero/wiki/1.12-Roadmap">built in Data Mover</a> in Velero 1.12.